Startup Offices: Designing your space

-It is important for startup offices to have a flexible design, especially if you plan to stay in this space for the long haul.
-One idea is to look into a startup office with multiple spaces, so you can add in more work and meeting areas as needed.
+It is important for startups to have a flexible design, especially if you plan to stay in this space for the long haul.
+One idea is to look into an office with multiple spaces, so you can add in more work and meeting areas as needed.
 This way, you are still meeting the needs of your team as your business grows.

 Design A Collaborative Work Environment